The Hassall Family and the Acid Works by Joan Barton

 The Hassall family must have been people of some substance, as the 1827 Rate Book shows Joseph Hassall of High Street as the owner of a house, Tanyard, Skinpits and malt kiln, valuation £36.
 On the 1841 Tithe map, a malt kiln is marked next to the “Acid Works”, which was in all probability the Tanyard as well.

-In 1887, 13 acres of land for the Jubilee Park was bought by the Trustees from the Representatives of the lat Thomas Hassall for £1,250.
+In 1887, 13 acres of land for the Jubilee Park was bought by the Trustees from the Representatives of the late Thomas Hassall for £1,250.

 In 1918, a special Court Baron was held at Dodington at which William Lee Brookes was admitted tenant to “all those two messuages or dwelling houses with the out-buildings, garden and appurtenances thereof near Scotland Street in a certain place called Liverpool in Dodington” and also of “The Acid Works situate at The Chemistry and adjoining the Canal, and of the Windmill Field, now in the occupation of Richard Sharps”.

-Richard Sharps bought both the latter properties in 1920 and continued to use the “Acid Works” buildings as a slaughter house, in conjunction with the butchers business in High Street (established by his father, also Richard Sharps, in 1863).
+Richard Sharpes bought both the latter properties in 1920 and continued to use the “Acid Works” buildings as a slaughter house, in conjunction with the butchers business in High Street (established by his father, also Richard Sharpes, in 1863).
 He continued to live in The Dairy House until his death in 1924.
-The Sharps family farmed the Windmill Field until the land was sold to the Council for housing developments.
+The Sharpes family farmed the Windmill Field until the land was sold to the Council for housing developments.

-One of the roads was named “Sharps Drive”.
+One of the roads was named “Sharpes Drive”.
 T H Goodwin bought the Acid Works and Dairy House in 1933.

 Only “Liverpool Road” is left as a reminder of the old name for this part of the town.